Thomas-Seabrook/MMLib-Java/README.md

 MMLib is a free, opensource, lightweight library designed to implement the mathematics behind skill-based matchmaking for use in games and other applications.
 The library is created to be easy to use and flexible, such that it can be used in many different applications both online and offline.
-This is the Java version of the library, the C++ and C# Versions have not been released yet but are planned for release soon.
+This is the Java version of the library, the C++ version is availible on my github and the C# Version has not been released yet but are planned for release soon.

 For a release roadmap or documentation, see [the wiki](https://github.com/Thomas-Seabrook/MMLib-Java/wiki)